FIIT-IAU/IAU-course/README.md

 #  Intelligent Data Analysis - Inteligentná analýza údajov

+### Introduction to Data Science

 Students will acquire a comprehensive understanding of **data science process**, including fundamental concepts and data analysis techniques.
 They will realize the functioning of these techniques and develop an intuitive for **building intelligent applications** based on a data-driven approach.
 Furthermore, they will gain insight into the types of questions that can be addressed through data analysis and will develop the ability to apply and evaluate **machine learning methods**.
 Special emphasis is placed on data analysis and **data preprocessing**, with a coverage of basic machine learning methods, their evaluation, and comparison.

-## Introduction to Data Science

 ### [Lectures / Prednášky](https://github.com/FIIT-IAU/2023-2024/tree/main/lectures)